prasunsrivastava/medicare-charge-visualization/README.md

 #### Round 3

-* The story that is being conveyed is
+* The story being conveyed in the visualization is not clear.
+The visualization appears to be an exploratory one.
+* The current version of the map isn't color-blind friendly, take a look at how it perceived by color blind people.
+It is hard to see any difference at all.

 ### Resources